phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 ![switches2.jpg](images/switches2.jpg)

 The switches are attached to the printed mount with 2mm screws directly into the plastic.
-The screws through to the original black plastic X axis carriage frame in which I drilled very small holes to accept them.
+Some of the screws go all the way through to the original black plastic X axis carriage frame in which I drilled a couple of very small holes.
 Likewise, the cover is attached with the same screws, but longer, through to the original frame where possible.

 The center bit, the "z-axis stop" is attached to the Z-axis spindle motor mount with two 2 mm screws into tiny holes drilled into the motor mount.
 They can be